-FAYETTEVILLE, N.C. -- University of North Carolina System Interim President Bill Roper announced on Friday the appointment of Dr. Peggy Valentine as interim chancellor of Fayetteville State University.
+FAYETTEVILLE, N.C.
+(WTVD) -- University of North Carolina System Interim President Bill Roper announced on Friday the appointment of Dr. Peggy Valentine as interim chancellor of Fayetteville State University.
 The appointment will be effective August 7.

 Valentine is the dean of the School of Health Sciences at Winston-Salem State University.
 Her clinical experiences include work as a registered nurse and as a physician's assistant.